fchollet/keras-blog/content/vgg-classifier-tutorial.md

 ```python
 mymodel.layers[-1].set_previous(pretrained_model.layers[-2])
 ```
-Nothing more !
+Nothing more!

-### Lock some layers for training
+## Lock some layers for training
-Because ImageNet is a giant dataset compare to Caltech, the VGG16 pretrained model already know how to recognize the image details, but the model must be adapted/tuned to this dataset.
-A simple way to do this is to lock  all the convolution layers during the training, meaning the weights of the convolutional layers are never be update.
+Because ImageNet is a giant dataset compared to Caltech, the VGG16 pretrained model already knows how to recognize the image details  (http://www.cc.gatech.edu/~hays/compvision/proj6/deepNetVis_small.png), but the model must be tuned to the Caltech dataset.
+A simple way is to freeze all the convolution layers during the training, meaning the weights of the convolutional layers are never updated.
+If the convolutional layers are not frozen it would quickly cause an overfitting on the Caltech dataset representations.
 Only the fully connected layers (``Dense``) are updated.
 But you can easily make some tests by changing the value of: ``unlock_last``.
 Increasing ``unlock_last`` means: more layers with by updated, decreasing ``unlock_last`` means: less layers are updated.

 In keras, it's easy!
 You just need to iterate on mymodel.layers to set ``trainable`` attribute of the layer to False or True: